 Apply?
 You can take part in this competition by emailing relevant details provided in the following link.

-Overview: Since 2005 nectar business has given rewards to British business including team dinners, holidays and trip to cinema.
+Overview: Since 2005 nectar business has given rewards to British business including team dinners, holidays and trips to the cinema.

-Overview: The Digital Entrepreneur awards are the UK’s only national awards dedicated to internet entrepreneurialism.
-The awards celebrate the best of a rapidly growing industry and have been recognising Britain finest online talent for 10 consecutive years.
+Overview: The Digital Entrepreneur Awards are the UK’s only national awards dedicated to online entrepreneurship.
+The awards celebrate the best of a rapidly growing industry and have been recognising Britain finest online talent for 12 consecutive years.

 Prize: The awards are given to small, medium and large businesses based on different tech categories.

-Useful: here is a list of 2014 finalist and winners.
+Useful: Here is a list of last year’s finalists and winners.

 Apply?
-You can apply by making an enquiry through the following web address.
+You can apply by making an enquiry through the following contact form.